SergioCoboLopez/ELN_Sergio/docs/february_23/week_2.md

 What is the hardest part of teaching?
 Preparing classes and impostor syndrom.
 It takes more than I had expected.

 Best part?
 I learn a lot and it's very rewarding.

+1. Socratic method: make questions to the students
+2. Feedback from the students: talk to them to improve the class (next week).
+(Be positive) Questions:
+   -What were your expectations for this class?
+   -Are those expectations being met so far?
+   -What do you like about the class?
+   -And what would you fix?
+   -What would you like to see in these introductions?

+If they complain about canvas, we don't do it this way
+Grades:
+Give them back their homework plus a note with their grade out of the total possible.
+Be critical and make sure you keep control of the class.

+Email William again with the dates of the Omnivore's Dilemma.
+Send him information on the book, tell him to have the students read the book and then meet before the class.

+Figure out who is in the class for the list of emails.
+Send Hazy History to students.
+Grade them.